KingricharVD/Astra-Coin/documentation/LOTTERY.md

 ## Definition

-__Lottery__ in Divi is a process of selecting 11 winners in a pseudo-random way at the end of every lottery cycle.
+__Lottery__ in Astra is a process of selecting 11 winners in a pseudo-random way at the end of every lottery cycle.
 Lottery winners are determined in every block, this is important to understand, this is not like the real-world lottery where random numbers are generated.

 __Lottery reward__ is the number of coins that are generated in every block and is added to the lottery pool.